Week

 Try

-stuck just eating the same old baked potato and plain grilled chicken breast or
+the same old baked potato and plain grilled chicken

 Dishes